pryzach/suggestions-engine/README.md

-# [Suggestions Engine]
+﻿# [Suggestions Engine]

 ## About

-Very simplistic proof of concept implementation of highly performant suggestions engine
+Quite simple implementation of highly performant suggestions engine with support of any LTR and RTL languages.

 ## Performance